 Not only is it degenerative—meaning the disease will gradually erode quality of life over time—but the daily effects of COPD can be exhausting.
 From simple tasks around the house to traveling around town, the symptoms of COPD can inhibit one’s daily life, making routine tasks both challenging and more complicated than before.

 For many who suffer from the disease, they are typically prescribed a variety of traditional COPD medications ranging from inhalers to corticosteroids and oxygen therapy.

 However, these traditional options are typically not without their downsides and side-effects; they often fail to meet the expectations of the patient.
 Fortunately, effective alternative treatment options do exist.

-With your health in mind, the Lung Institute is here to give you a clear solution for When COPD Medications Fail: The Benefits of Cellular Therapy.
+With your health in mind, the Lung Health Institute is here to give you a clear solution for When COPD Medications Fail: The Benefits of Cellular Therapy.

 When COPD Medications Fail…